 In terms of skin, getting a pretty-looking glow is always the goal, right?
-One way to help achieve that is by mixing in a dot of highlighter (a little goes a long way!) of highlighter with your face lotion.
+One way to help achieve that is by mixing a few drops (a little goes a long way!) of highlighter with your face lotion.
 Try the L’Oréal Paris True Match™ Lumi Glow Amour Glow Boosting Drops—the dropper will make DIY-ing your own illuminating moisturizer that much easier.

-You can do the same for your body by mixing your body lotion with a self-tanner, like the L’Oréal Paris Sublime Bronze™ Tinted Lotion.
-(Just remember to let the self-tanner dry completely before getting dressed—and opt for dark, loose clothes to avoid any staining when you do get dressed!)
+You can do the same for your body by mixing your body lotion with self-tanner.
+Just remember to let the self-tanner mixture dry completely before getting dressed—and opt for dark, loose clothes to avoid any staining when you do put on your fabulous ensemble!

 Is your skin on the dry, dull side?
-Consider using a facial oil, like the L’Oréal Paris Age Perfect Glow Renewal Facial Oil, before applying moisturizer.
-This one is formulated for mature skin with eight essential oils.
-After cleansing, take four to five drops of the facial oil into the palm of your hand and dab it onto your face in small dots.
+Consider using a facial oil before applying moisturizer.
+After cleansing, place four to five drops of the facial oil in the palm of your hand and dab it onto your face in small dots.
 Smooth it from your nose to your ears, your eyebrows to your hairline, and your neck to your jawline.
-Then, follow up with your moisturizer if you feel that you need more hydration.
+Then, follow up with your moisturizer for even more hydration.

 Always in a rush in the morning?
 Well, you shouldn’t skip out on sunscreen—even if you’re running late.
-That’s because when you spend prolonged periods of time out in the sun without wearing protection, this can lead to damage—and that can show up as visible signs of aging like dark spots and wrinkles down the road.
+That’s because when you spend prolonged periods of time in the sun without protection, it can lead to damage—and down the road, that can show up as visible signs of aging like dark spots and wrinkles.
 Yikes.
-The Skin Cancer Foundation recommends wearing a broad-spectrum (meaning it protects against UVA and UVB rays) SPF of 15 or higher for everyday use or a broad-spectrum SPF of 30 or higher on days that you know you’ll be spending an extended amount of time out in the sun.
+The FDA recommends wearing a broad-spectrum (meaning it protects against UVA and UVB rays) SPF of 15 or higher every day.

-Of course, we get that sometimes it’s a struggle to go through your entire skin care routine in the morning when you’ve got places to be.
-The good news is that you don’t have to apply a separate moisturizer and sunscreen.
+Of course, we get that sometimes it’s a struggle to fit extra steps into your morning skin care routine.
+The good news is, you don’t have to apply a separate moisturizer and sunscreen.
 Just reach for a moisturizer formulated with broad-spectrum SPF!
 Try the L’Oréal Paris RevitaLift Bright Reveal Brightening Day Lotion SPF 30, which is formulated with glycolic acid, Pro-Retinol, vitamin C, and broad-spectrum SPF 30.
-Apply it 15 minutes before stepping outside—and toss it in your purse so that you have it on hand for reapplication, which the Skin Cancer Foundation advises doing every two hours.
+Apply it 15 minutes before stepping outside—and toss it in your purse so that you have it on hand for reapplication, which the FDA advises doing at least every two hours.

 Think about it: When you’re moisturizing your face, do you tend to just stop when you reach your jawline?
-It’s time to pay attention to your neck and chest!
+It’s time to pay attention to your neck and chest too!
 Typically, you can use your regular moisturizer to help hydrate your neck and décolletage—or you can use a moisturizer that’s specifically formulated for the face, neck, and chest.
 The L’Oréal Paris Age Perfect Hydra Nutrition Manuka Honey All Over Balm - Face/Neck/Chest/Hands is formulated for mature, very dry skin with manuka honey and can be used on all of the above, plus your hands.

 Your feet go through a lot—you’re on them all day, and sometimes they’re cooped up in tight heels or heavy boots.
 Needless to say, sometimes they deserve a little extra caring.
-If you’re feet are dry, slather on a foot cream and put your socks on top before you go to bed.
+If your feet are dry, slather on a foot cream and put a pair of socks on top before you go to bed.
 Bonus points if they’re fuzzy socks—it’s the perfect way to fit in a bit of self-care.
 Now, sweet dreams!